qdrant/landing_page/qdrant-landing/content/articles/what-is-a-vector-database-revamp.md

 ---

+## What Is a Vector Database?

-> A [Vector Database](https://qdrant.tech/qdrant-vector-database/) is a specialized database system designed for efficiently indexing, querying, and retrieving high-dimensional vector data.
+A [Vector Database](https://qdrant.tech/qdrant-vector-database/) is a specialized database system designed for efficiently indexing, querying, and retrieving high-dimensional vector data.
 Those systems enable advanced data analysis and similarity-search operations that extend well beyond the traditional, structured query approach of conventional databases.

 Most of the millions of terabytes of data we generate each day is **unstructured**.
 Think about all those meal pictures you take, the PDFs shared at work, or podcasts you save to listen to later even though you probably never will.
 None of it fits neatly into rows and columns.